denmorozov/DataTransferORM/README.md

 Notes
 ------------------------

-Don't use many-to-many
+Don't use many-to-many (will fix in next versions)

-Don't use inverse properties in *struct* tag
+Don't use inverse properties in *struct* tag (will fix in next versions)

-Don't use Circular references in DataBase
+Don't use Circular references in DataBase (will fix in next versions)

 In next versions
 ------------------------